Ugly Vegetables Need Love Too

 - Heat the oven to 350°F.

 - Cut each squash in half lengthwise and scoop out the seeds.
-Place cut side down on an oiled roasting pan or baking sheet and place in heated oven for about 30 minutes.
+Place cut side down on an oiled roasting pan or baking sheet and place in the heated oven for about 30 minutes.

-- When the squash has cooked for 30 minutes, remove the pan from the oven, turn the squash cut-side up, and fill each cavity with equal part of the apple saute.
+- When the squash has cooked for 30 minutes, remove the pan from the oven, turn the squash cut-side up, and fill each cavity with an equal part of the apple saute.
 Return pan to oven for 25 minutes to continue roasting.